whaynes/STCW23/jekyll/assessments/Engine/ABE-5G1A.md

 ### Condition

-{{ "On a vessel of at least 1,000 HP, on a simulator, or in a laboratory." | markdownify }}
+On a vessel of at least 1,000 HP, on a simulator, or in a laboratory.

 ### Performance requirement